What are Trigger Finger and Trigger Thumb?

 - Some stiffness can occur.

-- Physical therapy for the hand may be needed to optimize recovery.
+- Physical therapy, called occupational therapy, for the hand may be needed to optimize recovery.

 Trigger Finger and Thumb are common and can range from being a mild nuisance to causing great difficulty with use of your hand.
 Call HandSport Surgery Institute at 212-249-8700 to schedule an appointment and restore your finger’s motion.